Desoto County NewsMississippi News

 New Senate Districts 11 and 45 have also been drawn under the Senate-passed plan.

-McLendon tried to offer an amendment map he had drawn that he said would have met the judicial requirements, but it was voted down.
-His amendment would have kept Hernando together but the plan approved by the Senate divides the city and moves much of Hernando into a district with parts of Tate, Tunica, Quitman, and Coahoma counties.
+McLendon tried to offer an amendment map he had drawn that he said would have met the judicial requirements and not divide Hernando, but it was voted down.
+The plan approved by the Senate divides the city and moves much of Hernando into a district with parts of Tate, Tunica, Quitman, and Coahoma counties.

-Once judicial approval is given, special elections in the newly-drawn districts would be held on Aug.
+Once final legislative and judicial approval is given, special elections in the newly-drawn districts would be held on Aug.
 5, primary runoff votes in early September and the general election on Nov.
 4. Qualifying candidates would take place during two weeks in May.

 The part of the new map that affects DeSoto County is found here.
 The new District 1 is in yellow.